AlexLysich/hexlet-git/README.md

-Hello, Git!
-# hexlet-git
-# hexlet-git
+Hello, Hexlet!
+How are you?